Return to Course Catalog

 Bring your lawn chairs, grab some refreshments, and enjoy an evening of live music under the beautiful night sky at Sholom Park.
 Whether you’re a swing dancer, a country fan, or a rock ‘n’ roll enthusiast, Park After Dark has a night for everyone!

 Gates open at 5:15pm, Entertainment starts at 6pm, and no entrance after 6:15pm.
+(Note: Oct 16 Exception: Gates open at 6:15pm, Entertainment starts at 7pm, and no entrance after 7:15pm.)

 Note: There is a 14 business day refund policy on this event.
 No refunds will be given if requested within 14 business days of this event.
 Rain or shine, the performance will go on.
 There will be NO REFUNDS if event is not cancelled/postponed.